gigili/tanks-overlay-game/README.md

 and filling in your twitch username.

-If you don't want to have a background you can also pass an argument `&nogbg=1` and ti will remove the background color
+If you don't want to have a background you can also pass an argument `&nobg=1` and it will remove the background color from the game.

 # Game setup